Longhouse Religion

-The Longhouse Religion is the popular name of the religious movement also known as the Code of Handsome Lake or Gaihwi:io/Kaliwihyo (Good Message), founded in 1797/1799 by the Seneca prophet Handsome Lake (Sganyodaiyoˀ).
-This movement combines and reinterprets elements of traditional Iroquois religious beliefs with elements adopted from Christianity, primarily from the Quakers.
+The Longhouse Religion is the popular name of the religious movement also known as the Code of Handsome Lake or Gaihwi:io/Kaliwihyo (Good Message), founded in 1797/1799 by the Seneca prophet Sganyodaiyoʼ (Handsome Lake).
+The movement is associated with the teachings Handsome Lake preached after his visions and is commonly described as a response to the profound social and political disruptions of the post-Revolutionary era.
+This movement draws on older Haudenosaunee religious traditions while also incorporating selected Christian influences; some Haudenosaunee sources present it as a continuing Indigenous religious tradition and moral code.
+Haudenosaunee sources also indicate that the teachings remain active in community and educational life.

 Anthropologist Anthony F. C. Wallace reported that the Gaihwi:io had about 5,000 practicing members as of 1969.
-Originally the Gaihwi:io was known as the "new religion" in opposition to the prevailing animistic beliefs, but has since become known as the "Old Way" in opposition to Christianity.
+Originally the Gaihwi:io was known as the "new religion" in opposition to older Haudenosaunee religious practices, but has since become known as the "Old Way" in opposition to Christianity.

+Etymology

-Prior to the adoption of the single-family dwelling, Iroquois lived in large, extended-family homes also known as longhouses which also served as meeting places, town halls, theaters, and sites for religious ceremonies.
+Prior to the adoption of the single-family dwelling, the Haudenosaunee lived in large, extended-family homes known as longhouses which also served as meeting places, town halls, theaters, and sites for religious ceremonies.
 Gaihwi:io keeps the longhouses for ceremonial purposes, and the movement was therefore termed the "Longhouse Religion".
+In the constituent languages of the Haudenosaunee, the religion is known by names translating to "Good Message":